adelmonte/Webcam_Streamer/README.md

 Python-based MJPEG webcam streaming server with web interface.

-I built this to check on my cat when I'm out and about.
+I built this to check in on my cat when I'm out and about. 🐱

 ## Features